opensearch-project/documentation-website/_install-and-configure/upgrade-opensearch/index.md

 ### Cluster restart upgrade

-OpenSearch administrators might choose to perform a cluster restart upgrade if they aren't comfortable performing maintenance on a running cluster, if the cluster is being migrated to different infrastructure, or if they manage their cluster with [Docker Compose](https://github.com/docker/compose).
+OpenSearch administrators might choose to perform a cluster restart upgrade for several reasons.
+For example, if the administrator doesn't want to perform maintenance on a running cluster, or if the cluster is being migrated to different infrastructure.

 Unlike a rolling upgrade, where only one node is offline at a time, a cluster restart upgrade requires you to stop OpenSearch and OpenSearch Dashboards on all nodes in the cluster before proceeding.
 After the nodes are stopped, a new version of OpenSearch is installed.
 Then, OpenSearch is started and the cluster bootstraps to the new version.

 ## Compatibility

-OpenSearch nodes are compatible with other OpenSearch nodes running any other minor version within the same major version release.
-For example, 1.1.0 is compatible with 1.3.7 because they are part of the same major version (1.x).
+OpenSearch nodes are compatible with other OpenSearch nodes running any other *minor* version within the same *major* version release.
+For example, 1.1.0 is compatible with 1.3.7 because they are part of the same *major* version (1.x).
 Additionally, OpenSearch nodes and indexes are backwards-compatible with the previous major version.
 That means, for example, that an index created by an OpenSearch node running any 1.x version could be restored from a snapshot to an OpenSearch cluster running any 2.x version.

 Index compatibility is determined by the version of [Apache Lucene](https://lucene.apache.org/) that created the index.
 If an index was created by an OpenSearch cluster running version 1.0.0, then the index could be used by any other OpenSearch cluster running up to the latest 1.x or 2.x release.
 See the [Lucene version reference](#lucene-version-reference) table for Lucene versions running in OpenSearch 1.0.0 and later and [Elasticsearch](https://www.elastic.co/) 6.8 and later.